 Planning your trip around the right timing will give you the best chance of success and a memorable fishing experience.
 Late summer is my favorite time for silvers—they’re aggressive and a lot of fun to catch.

-Looking for the best places to fish?
-Check out our guide to the best fishing spots in Alaska.
+To find the best places during each run, check out our guide to the best fishing spots in Alaska and our breakdown of best salmon fishing spots in Alaska.